-Unitex splits texts into different sorts of tokens like the sentence delimiter S; the stop marker STOP, contiguous sequences of letters, lexical tags aujourd'hui,.ADV, etc.// The lexical tag is used by CasSys in a special way.
-The lexical tag (between curly brackets) is normally used to avoid ambiguities (see section 2.5.4 and section 7.5.1).
-For example, if the token {curly brackets,.N} is in a text, neither "curly" nor "brackets" will be recognized but the whole sequence "curly brackets" or the tag <N>.// A lexical tag can contain complex lexical information.
-For example, the codes N+Pers+Hum:fs tags a token which is a noun, a person, a human and feminine singular.
-In a graph, you can look for a lexical token using the lexical codes it contains: for example, you can write lexical masks such as <N> to search a noun, <Pers+Hum> for a human person or simply Pers> (lexical masks are explained in section 4.3.1).
+Unitex splits texts into different sorts of tokens like the sentence delimiter {S}; the stop marker {STOP}; contiguous sequences of letters; curly-bracket-delimited lexical tags like {aujourd'hui,.ADV}, etc. The lexical tag is used by CasSys in a special way.
+The lexical tag (between curly brackets) is normally used to avoid ambiguities (see Sections 2.5.4 and 7.5.1).
+For example, if the token {curly brackets,.N} is in a text, neither "curly" nor "brackets" will be recognized but the whole sequence "curly brackets" or the tag <N>.

+A lexical tag can contain complex lexical information.
+For example, the sequence of codes N+Pers+Hum:fs tags a token which is a noun, a person, a human and feminine singular.
+In a graph, you can look for a lexical token using the lexical codes it contains: for example, you can write lexical masks such as <N> to search a noun, <Pers+Hum> for a human person or simply <Pers> (lexical masks are explained in Section 4.3.1).

-In CasSys, we use the lexical tag in a special way.
-A cascade of transducers is interesting to locate the island of certainty first.
+A cascade of transducers is interesting to locate an island of certainty first.
 It is necessary for such a system to avoid that previously recognized patterns be ambiguous with patterns recognized by the following graphs.
 To do that, you can tag the patterns of your graphs surrounding them by { and ..tag1+tag2+tagn} in the outputs of the graph (where tag1, tag2, etc. are your own tags).

 To explain this behavior, here is a very simple example.
-The text on which we work is :

-bac a b c cc a b b ba ab a b bca a b c abaabc.
+The text on which we work is : bac a b c cc a b b ba ab a b bca a b c abaabc.

-The graph grfAB (12.7) recognizes the sequence a b in the text and tags this sequence with the lexical tag {a b, AB}.
-The results are merged with the text adding the outputs { and ,.AB} around "a b" sequences.
+The graph grfAB (Figure 12.7) recognizes the sequence a b in the text and tags this sequence with the lexical tag {a b, AB}.
+The results are merged with the text adding the outputs { and ,AB} around "a b" sequences.